adamedx/autographps/ROADMAP.md

 * Pull request template
 * Fix AADGraph bug where reply url seemed to be invalid
 * Initial doc update
+* Fix Application.ps1 -- class may not have initialized

 ### Postponed